meta-meta/MaxMspMeetup/README.md

 * Gendy - stochastic synth

 #### complaints about max
-* no easy way to refactor
+* no easy way to refactor: If I change the "public API" (inlets/outlets) of a patch that is reused all over the place, what's the best way to ensure that usages get updated?